PointMapPolicy: Structured Point Cloud Processing for Multi-Modal Imitation Learning

-In this paper, we take inspiration from recent advances from the computer vision community in stereo reconstruction~\cite{wang2024DUSt3R, leroy2024MASt3R} to propose using point maps, an observation modality that is novel in diffusion-based imitation learning.
+Current 3D processing approaches face fundamental limitations that create a critical gap between 3D geometric information and existing 2D vision architectures.
+Downsampling-based methods \cite{ze20243d}, as shown in Figure \ref{fig:point_cloud_comparison}(a), suffer from an inherent information-fidelity tradeoff: they must dramatically reduce point density through techniques like Farthest Point Sampling (FPS)\cite{qi2017pointnet++} to remain computationally tractable, inevitably discarding fine-grained geometric details essential for precise manipulation tasks.
+Feature-lifting approaches \cite{ke20243d}, as shown in Figure \ref{fig:point_cloud_comparison}(b), face equally problematic limitations as they aggregate 2D features through depth averaging and 3D transformations, introducing information loss while struggling to maintain spatial structure during the lifting process.
+In this paper, we take inspiration from recent advances from the computer vision community in stereo reconstruction~\cite{wang2024DUSt3R, leroy2024MASt3R} to propose using point maps, as shown in Figure \ref{fig:point_cloud_comparison}(c).
 Point maps encode 3D information in a regular, 2D grid of Cartesian coordinates.
 This results in a structured data type that can be used with standard architectures such as ResNet~\cite{he_deep_2016}, ViT~\cite{dosovitskiy2021vit}, or ConvNeXt~\cite{liu2022convnext}.
 This obviates the need for steps like \gls{knn} and \gls{fps}~\cite{qi2017pointnet++}, which are computationally expensive operations common to point cloud methods~\cite{pang2022pointmae,chen_pointgpt_2023,gyenes2024pointpatchrl}.
 At the same time, because they are geometrically grounded, point maps from multiple views can be transformed into the same reference frame, increasing robustness to perturbations in camera perspective.

 We integrate point maps into a standard diffusion-based imitation learning framework based on EDM~\cite{karras2022elucidating} to demonstrate their effectiveness as a drop-in replacement for RGB images or point clouds.
 We validate the effectiveness of point map observations on two challenging benchmarks: RoboCasa \cite{nasiriany2024robocasa} and CALVIN \cite{mees2022calvin}.
 These benchmarks feature language-conditioned tasks and diverse scenes, and require spatial reasoning and long-term planning.
 Across both benchmarks, point map-based policies outperform baselines using RGB, depth maps, or point clouds, demonstrating superior learning efficiency and generalization.
 Our method is computationally efficient in training and inference, sometimes by an order of magnitude.